 There are two main drivers of this new insulin resistance:

-- Sugars with high glycemic indexes, especially high fructose corn syrup (HFCS).
-5
+- High Glycemic Index Sugars (i.e. high fructose corn syrup (HFCS)) 5

 Metabolic Syndrome is defined by common pathologies: obesity, insulin resistance, dyslipidemia, and hypertension.
 Recent studies have also concluded that high fructose corn syrup has a similar outcome in reducing insulin sensitivity.
-The use for HFCS has increased 1000% in the past 40 years.8
+The use for HFCS has increased 1000% in the past 40 years in our food supply.8

-Recently the food industry introduced agave a ‘natural’ as an alternative to sugar.
+Recently the food industry introduced agave as a “natural” alternative to sugar.
 Unfortunately, agave has an even higher glycemic index and might even accelerate this process.
-In response to this the American Diabetic Association has recommended that agave be limited in diabetic diets.9
+In response to this the American Diabetic Association has recommended that agave be limited for diabetics.9

 - https://www.touchendocrinology.com/articles/non-alcoholic-fatty-liver disease and type 2 diabetes